B2B Lead Generation Glossary

 ROMI = (Revenue Attributed to Marketing - Marketing Investment) ÷ Marketing Investment

-You track revenue back to specific marketing activities and compare it to program costs.
-Effective B2B tech marketing programs achieve measurable ROMI over a twelve-month measurement period.
-ROMI calculations must include both direct response and brand awareness activities for accurate assessment of marketing's total contribution.
+ROMI requires tracing revenue back to specific marketing activities and comparing it against program costs.
+Effective B2B tech marketing programs achieve measurable ROMI over a twelve-month measurement period, though the temptation to shorten that window distorts the picture.
+Calculations must include both direct response and brand awareness activities for accurate assessment of marketing's total contribution, because leaving brand out understates the return and makes the whole exercise misleading.

 Related Terms: